- Artist Services

 How much do classes cost?

 Non-college credit tuition for each full-semester course is $390, plus a course fee, or $350 if paid before the semester’s discount deadline.
-See the Tuition/Course Fees section of the Registration page for current rates and deadline.
-Course fees and expenses vary depending on what the course is; see Question 4 below.
+Course fees and expenses vary depending on what the course is; see Q. 4 below.

 What is required to apply for admission to Pittsburgh Filmmakers?

-The only requirement for entry level classes is a high school diploma or GED.
-A high school senior may petition for admittance; see Question 17 below.
+The only requirement for entry-level classes is a high school diploma or GED.
+A high school senior may petition for admittance; see Q. 17 below.

 When do classes begin and how long do they last?